 Even if they don’t log into your WiFi, Bloom captures detailed, valuable presence analytics from your customers that you may have never seen before.

 Gain the advantage that eCommerce companies have held over brick-and-mortar locations for years.

-Utilize technology, big data, and proprietary algorithms to benchmark important key performance indicators for your offline business just like online companies do with their websites.
+Utilize technology, big data, and proprietary algorithms to benchmark crucial key performance indicators for your offline business, just like online companies do with their websites.

 What Is Presence Analytics?

-Every mobile device can be identified by its media access control address, or MAC address.
+Every mobile device has a media access control address or MAC address for identification.
 When a mobile device has WiFi turned on, it broadcasts a signal that “looks” for a WiFi access point.

 So when it identifies a device within range, it can begin collecting presence analytics around that device.
 Users do not have to log into the WiFi for this to occur.

 The great thing about the Bloom Intelligence presence analytics is that, unlike other platforms, users do not have to log in through the WiFi access point for customer analytics to be collected.